hoshikawa2/Flexcube/README.md

         - port: 7005
           targetPort: 7005
       type: LoadBalancer
-    ---
-    apiVersion: v1
-    kind: PersistentVolumeClaim
-    metadata:
-      name: flexcubeclaim
-    spec:
-      accessModes:
-        - ReadWriteOnce
-      storageClassName: oci
-      resources:
-        requests:
-          storage: 200Gi

-### Manual Controls
+#### Resilience

+The Flexcube deployment is resilient, so if the Weblogic or Flexcube falls down, the Kubernetes Cluster will load and execute again.
+The responsible for this is the **livenessprobe** inside the **integrated144-devops.yaml** file.

+### Manage the Weblogic manually
 If you want to start or stop WebLogic, you can execute these commands.

 #### Execute WebLogic